eclipse-archived/ceylon-lang.org/documentation/tour/introduction.md

 > * Otherwise, the operation is dispatched to the introduction that has the
 >   most-refined member defining the operation.

+Don't bust your brain thinking through this passage.
+What matters is that the compiler will make sure that you don't ever use introductions in a way that would result in ambiguities, arbitrary behavior, or loss of polymorphism.

 ## Introduction compared to extension methods and implicit type conversions

 Introduction is Ceylon's way of extending a type after it's been defined.